Baked Ricotta and Lemon Crêpes (Gratinirane skutine palačinke)

 Crêpes

-1. Mix all the ingredients for the crêpes except the mineral water.
+1. Mix all the crêpe ingredients except the mineral water until smooth.
+Gradually whisk in the mineral water.

-4. Butter a 20 cm skillet and put on medium heat.
+3. Butter a 20 cm skillet and heat over medium heat.

 Filling and Topping

-1. Soak 50 g of raising in 100 ml of rum for at least 10 minutes (the longer, the better).
+1. Soak 50 g of raisins in 100 ml of rum for at least 10 minutes (the longer, the better).

 2. Mix the rest of the filling ingredients.